paeby/UserCounter/README.md

 *Note about the benchmarks:* we should run each test at least 10 times to get more accurate performance metrics.
 Also, we should generate more data and test how the application scales with a higher number of unique `User IDs` per time frame.

 ### Scaling
-1. *Parallize consumers / producers*: we should have several instances of consumers and producers.
-For example, if we increase the number of partition of each Kafka topic, we can assign each consumer to a specific partition.
+1. **Parallelize consumers / producers**: we could have several instances of consumers and producers.
+For example, if we increase the number of partitions of each Kafka topic, we can assign each consumer to a specific partition.
 Then when we write to the counter topic, we could also randomly select a producer which writes to a specific partition.
-2. *Increase number of topics*: parallelization can also be achieved by increasing the number of kafka topics.
+2. **Increase number of topics**: parallelization can also be achieved by increasing the number of kafka topics.
 We then need to customize our consumers/producers to read/write to random or specific topics.
-3. *Distributed setup*: if we want to scale the application over a cluster of machines, we might want to use some Big Data frameworks which already handle the distribution of Streaming applications.
+3. **Distributed setup**: if we want to scale the application over a cluster of machines, we might want to use some Big Data frameworks which already handle the distribution of Streaming applications.
 We could analyze the different frameworks, do advanced benchmark and move with the appropriate solution.
 There is for example Kafka Streams, Spark Streaming, Storm, Samza, ...
 There are some interesting articles comparing those frameworks (e.g. https://medium.com/@chandanbaranwal/spark-streaming-vs-flink-vs-storm-vs-kafka-streams-vs-samza-choose-your-stream-processing-91ea3f04675b).
-We should also consider the learning curve and the current tech stack.
+It is also important to consider the learning curve and the current tech stack.

 ### Counting for different time frames
 We can have one topic dedicated for a specific time frame.
 We could have a "minute" topic, an "hour" topic, etc. and the application should read/write to the appropriate topic.
 For example, to do aggregation over one hour we could consume the output of the "minute" counter.